Also available as an ebook from

 About this book

-With a warmth and a boisterous sense of humour reminiscent of Miriam Toews’ A Complicated Kindness and Peter Hedges’ What’s Eating Gilbert Grape? author Corinna Chong introduces us to two lovable and thoroughly original female characters: persnickety, precocious Grace, and her impractical, impulsive mother Belinda—very different women who nevertheless persistently circle back into each other’s hearts.
+Belinda’s Rings links together the coming of age of a young biracial woman with the mid-life crisis of her mother.
+With warmth, kindness and a boisterous sense of humour, Corinna Chong introduces us to two lovable and thoroughly original female protagonists: persnickety, precocious Grace, and her impractical, impulsive mother Belinda—very different women who nevertheless persistently circle back into each other’s hearts.

 "Ostensibly, it’s about a mother, father, and three children.
 But the novel is also about the power of imagination, and the fictions we maintain about ourselves, in order to keep on being the people we are." full review